sorbet/sorbet/website/docs/error-reference.md

 This feature is opt-in.
 See [VS Code](vscode.md) for instructions on how to turn it on.

+## 7048

+This error is like [7003](#7003), but for calls using `super`.

+That is, then difference is that Sorbet checks whether a method with the same name as the enclosing method exists on any ancestor of the current method.

+This error is caused by most of the same reasons that cause [7003](#7003), so it's best to read the docs for that code as well.

 <!-- -->

 [report an issue]: https://github.com/sorbet/sorbet/issues